If you’ve already got a Google account (which most of us do for Gmail), you already have access to one of the best free tools available: Google Drive.

 Note that you can’t use copy and paste, it doesn’t work with Google Drive.

-To drag and drop files into Google Drive you’ll need to have 2 windows open at the same time, Your browser window, which is logged in to Google Drive and an Explorer window where the files are that you want to upload.
-That’s easy to do in Windows 11 but in Windows 10 you’ll need to resize the windows.
+To drag and drop files into Google Drive you’ll need to have 2 windows open at the same time (How to Resize and Move a Window in Windows 10 and 11).
+Your browser window, which is logged in to Google Drive and an Explorer window where the files are that you want to upload.

 Click My Drive and then just drag and drop your files on to the Google Drive window.
 You can upload folders as well as individual files.